nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 For more information on NuoDB database upgrade in Physical or VMware Environments, please refer to the official [NuoDB Documentation](https://doc.nuodb.com/nuodb/latest/deployment-models/physical-or-vmware-environments-with-nuodb-admin/installing-nuodb/upgrading-to-a-new-release/).
 The documentation in this repository expands on the product documentation and is specific to this Helm Chart repository.

 ## Requirements

-NuoDB Admin processes (AP), Storage Managers (SM), and Transaction Engines (TE) are created as Kubernetes resources that support rolling upgrade strategy.
+The Kubernetes resources described in the previous section support rolling upgrade strategy.
 Any changes on the Deployment or StatefulSet `.spec.template` will trigger a rolling upgrade causing the controller to delete and recreate its pods.
 StatefulSet controller will proceed in the same order as pod termination (from the largest ordinal to the smallest), updating each pod one at a time.
 The Deployment controller will first start a new pod and wait for it to become `ready` before shutting down an old one.
 For more information, refer to official Kubernetes documentation on [Rolling Upgrade Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#rolling-update-deployment) and [Rolling Upgrade StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#rolling-updates).
+There are some changes that doesn't trigger rolling upgrade and require manual restart of the Pods.
+For example, updates on ConfigMaps that are used by the Pods.

-Since Kubernetes will perform a rolling upgrade for every workload independently, three database processes can be restarted at once.
+Since Kubernetes will perform a rolling upgrade for every Kubernetes workload independently, three database processes can be restarted at once.
 Upgrade without downtime is only possible if all databases in the domain have sufficient redundancy:

-- Every database must have more than `max-lost-archives + 1` SMs, and these SMs must be part of the same workload or on different clusters.
+- Every database must have more than `max-lost-archives + 1` SMs, and these SMs must be part of the same StatefulSet or on different clusters.
 If `--max-lost-archives` option is not configured, the default value of `0` is used.
 - Every database must have more than one TE.
 - There must be more than one AP in the domain.